The number of short-term rentals in Puerto Rico has surged. A new report says that's a problem

 But the new report noted that the bills do not address the impact of short-term rentals on housing, including displacement and gentrification.

-Gossett noted that the study found consensus that short-term rentals can be important for the island and a ban on them is not sought.
+Gossett noted that the study found a consensus that short-term rentals can be important for the island, and said the foundation is not seeking a ban on them.

 A day before the report was released, Airbnb issued a statement saying it supports the “inclusive regulation” of short-term rentals, which will have to be registered by early June if they’re operating in the capital of San Juan.

-Airbnb, behind the majority of the increase in short-term rentals, also had backed a bill that called for allocating 5% of room tax revenues to municipalities, but legislators voted against it.
+Airbnb, which has generated more than $70 million in room tax revenues for Puerto Rico and is behind the majority of the increase in short-term rentals, also had backed a bill that called for allocating 5% of room tax revenues to municipalities.
+Legislators voted against it in a move that some blamed on a “power game” among lawmakers.

-The company said it has generated more than $70 million in room tax revenues for Puerto Rico.

-Note: This story has been corrected to show the number of short-term rentals jumped to 25,000 in 2023, not 2022.
+Meanwhile, another bill is pending before legislators that would create a regulatory framework for short-term rentals at a national level.
+Given the lack of such a framework, the room tax is collected from Airbnb and other companies under an agreement with Puerto Rico's Tourism Company.